min2ha/ukwa-site/content/target/48188/index.en.md

   "start_date": "2017-01-12T09:00:00Z"
 }

-# Down the forest path: a Druid's journey

 Blog of Joanna van der Hoeven, a Druid, working alone and as a priest for her community.
 She is a former Trustee of The Druid Network, now their media co-ordinator and has studied with Emma Restall Orr and the Order of Bards, Ovates and Druids.
 She has a BA Hons English Language and Literature degree, and is the director and co-founder of Druid College UK.

 Blog of Joanna van der Hoeven, an author, writing mostly about Modern Paganism and the Druid tradition.
 I have written many books, including the bestseller The Awen Alone: Walking the Path of the Solitary Druid.